 FY2011: Evaluate and implement online library card registration to reach more potential patrons in the community.

-Enhance efficiency of library network
+Action Steps: Enhance efficiency of library network

-Action Steps:

 FY2011-2013: Continue to monitor and evaluate the current switch upgrades at the Main and branch library.